GacAcassio/ObjectOrientedImplementationUsingCPlusPlus/FindCharacter/ReadMe.md

 Write a C++ program to find the character for a given index position in the string.

-Example: If the given string is â€œworldâ€, and the given index is â€œ2â€ the output should be r.
+Example: If the given string is world, and the given index is 3 the output should be r.
 Always the index starts with zero.

 0